 Finally, I think it is essential for a fashion-forward man to know the latest trends in women’s fashion, so my fourth and fifth magazines for men to read are Harper’s Bazaar and, of course, Vogue.
 Both magazines offer contemporary and unique outlooks on women’s fashion while highlighting some of the best designers in the biz such as Vivienne Westwood, Karl Lagerfeld and Alexander Wang.

 Alright men!
 I have equipped you with the tools you need so as not to look like a tool.
-Use them!alexander wang, Arena Homme +, charlotte ronson, Derek Blasberg, Dsquared, Harper's Bazaar, imitation of christ, Josh Hutcherson, karl lagerfeld, New York Fashion Week, Nylon Guys, Tahar Rahim, V Magazine, vivienne westwood, Vman Magazine, vogue
+Use them!Tags: alexander wang, Arena Homme +, charlotte ronson, Derek Blasberg, Dsquared, Harper's Bazaar, imitation of christ, Josh Hutcherson, karl lagerfeld, New York Fashion Week, Nylon Guys, Tahar Rahim, V Magazine, vivienne westwood, Vman Magazine, vogue